Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 - LNS performs operations on behalf of a device/sensor and a concentrator/station.
 However since a concentrator can be connected to at most one LNS, there is no ping-pong happening with operations on stations.

-## Limitations

-- We should avoid introducing additional calls to the Function as this would also hurt scalability.

 ## In-scope